KaetzelLab/Operant-Box-Code/README.md

        - CPT        # Graphical user interface for Go or NoGo

 ### Controling task file using Graphical User Interface (GUI)
-Opening GUI is straight forward, if python is added to PATH Environment variables simply double clicking on file (example Run_5CSRTT.py) or open command prompt from the GUI folder (no need to add python to PATH) type ‘python Run_5CSRTT.py’ and enter.
+Opening GUI is straight forward, if python is added to PATH Environment variables simply double clicking on file (example Run_5CSRTT.py) or open command prompt from the GUI folder type <u>python Run_5CSRTT.py</u> and enter.

 <img src="https://user-images.githubusercontent.com/71041273/112695379-3cb11e80-8e84-11eb-803f-27d213d97d6c.gif" width="800"/>

-- /python Run_5CSRTT.py
 - Select the setup and connect all or connect individual box by clicking connect
 - Click Config_all or config to upload frame work and hardware definition both files are located in config folder.
 For instance, assuming that all the hardware setups are similar to pyOS5 then press hardware definition and select “pyOS5_HardwareDefinition.py”.
 - Select task file from the drop menu and upload, User can upload different task files to different box in same GUI individually or can Upload same task file to all connected box from common drop menu located at bottom left of the GUI.